 Thinning of radiances, GRAD, SATOB, ERS and ASCAT SCAT reports are each done in two stages controlled by THINN.
 For radiances (THINNER), a minimum distance of about 70 km is enforced and, thereafter, a repeat scan is performed to achieve the final separation of roughly 250 km or 120 km between reports from one platform.
 This is controlled through settings in DEFRUN, that can also be modified through namelist (NAMSCC).
 The thinning algorithm is the same as used for AIREPs except that for radiances a different preference order is applied: a sea sounding is preferred over a land one, a clear sounding is preferred over a cloudy one and, finally, the closest observation time to the analysis time is preferred.
 For geostationary water vapour radiances, a similar thinning in two stages is applied with currently about 70 km minimum distance and about 125 km final separation (THINNER).
+For SEVIRI the thinning has already been reduced to about 36 km minimum distance and about 72 km final separation distance, respectively.
 During the thinning, preference is given to data having the largest fraction of clear sky in the clear-sky radiance average, high infrared brightness temperature (for GOES data) and, finally, a small standard deviation of brightness temperatures within the CSR mean.
 A similar thinning technique is applied to SATOB high-density data (THINNER).
 Note that prior to assimilation a coarser pre-thinning may take place already during observation pre-processing in order to reduce otherwise excessive data volumes.